radiantearth/mlhub_model_template/README.md

 [Git Large File Support (LFS)](https://git-lfs.github.com/) to include the model checkpoint file.
 Either install `git lfs` support for your git client, use the official Mac or Windows GitHub client to clone this repository.

 }}

+{{

+:zap: Shell commands have been tested with Linux and MacOS but will differ on Windows, or depending on your environment.

+}}